UnsyncedMaster/RTB-ECSR/README.md

 - 📈 Adds **RAP (Recent Average Price)** and **Value** next to user profile
 - 🔄 Displays **total trade value** and **net gain/loss** in trades
 - 🧠 Shows **item value** on the item detail pages
-- ⚡ Fast, clean, and built for convenience
+- ⚡ Fast, clean, and built for functionality

 ---